placeholder

 It can be tricky to know how much to put into your pension pot when deciding what sort of contributions to make.
 This is perhaps the main thing to consider, but it’s also important to think about how much you’ve got in there already and what other sources of income you’re expecting post-retirement.
 It’s often recommended to put about 15% of your income – pre-tax – into your pension every year while you’re working, but that might not always be possible.

 Find out how much is in your pension pot at present – if you’ve got old pension pots from previous workplaces, you can track them down.
-If you have a financial advisor, speak to them about the merits of combining your pension pots, also known as pension consolidation.
+If you have a financial adviser, speak to them about the merits of combining your pension pots, also known as pension consolidation.
 At this point, your pension provider should be able to provide you a simple projection of what your pension pot may be at the age you selected you wish to retire.
-As their projections are based on limited assumption and are not personalised, you might also want to get an independent forecast from a financial advisor, like our pension specialists.
+As their projections are based on limited assumptions and are not personalised, you might also want to get an independent forecast from a financial adviser, like our pension specialists.

-Once you’ve got a projection, you can discuss your situation with your advisor, who will be able to let you know whether your pension pot size will meet your retirement needs.
+Once you’ve got a projection, you can discuss your situation with your adviser, who will be able to let you know whether your pension pot size will meet your retirement needs.
 If not, they can help you decide on how to increase your monthly contributions at a sensible rate.

 Am I saving enough into my pension?